 In any business arrangement, the death or diagnosis of a serious illness of one of the key individuals involved can have serious financial consequences for those left in the business.
 Owning a business or a partnership comes with a lot of stress and strain.
-Having the right type of protection in place can help ease some of the ongoing worries.
+Protecting your business in the right way can help ease some of the ongoing worries.

 This policy will provide a lump sum in the event of death or serious illness of a key employee within the company.
 This benefit can be used to offset any financial losses that a business may incur.
 It can also be used to contribute to bank loans where the key employee gave a personal guarantee, or to pay off loans made to the company by the key employees.